The Thing Stopping AI Agents at Your Company Isn't the Technology

 If you, like me, make invalid assumptions, it's a nightmare of code smells: machine-specific code, hooking into the global layout of the widget, strange unexplained offsets being required, etc.

-So, instead of being very long winded, I'm going to show you a git repo.
+So, instead of being very long winded, I'm going to show you a

 One branch, "BadCoverflow", is the original code.
 It works okay-ish on one size phone (I used the emulator's Nexus s here), but good luck getting it to work across phone sizes (try it on a Nexus 5x for example), or being able to control scrolling, or resizing elements.
 I couldn't get the scrolling to be reliably 1 page wide on all phones, and strangely the magnification of the transformer wasn't centered and also varied between phones.